Soumik895/MPIPZ-FT-Project/README.md

-# Stochastic Modeling of FT Gene Transcription Bursts
+# Stochastic Modelling of FT Gene Transcription Bursts

 This repository contains Python scripts for the stochastic simulation of transcriptional bursting of the **FLOWERING LOCUS T (FT)** gene.
 This work is a computational approach to the project proposal from the **Max Planck Institute for Plant Breeding Research (MPIPZ)**.